InES-HPMM/FPD-LinkIII_ds90ub95x/README.md

 This section gives instructions to setup a RaspberryPi 4 to use the hardware developed in: https://github.com/InES-HPMM/FPD-LinkIII_Raspberry_HW.

-The raspian operating system comes with programs such as raspistill, raspivid and so forth which enables the user to record pictures/videos with the RaspberryPi Camera v2.1 (imx219).
+The raspian operating system comes with programs such as raspistill, raspivid and so forth which enables the user to record pictures/videos with the RaspberryPi Camera v2.1 (imx219) and v3.12 (imx708).
 But when adding the FPD-Link III driver to the device tree, these programs will no longer work.
 An alternative way to get images from the camera is by using libcamera (<https://libcamera.org/>).
 Some libcamera applications are preinstalled in the kernel version 6.1.47.
 For this reason, these instructions will use the kernel version 6.1.47.

 ### Setup SD card
 Setup an SD card for the RaspberryPi.
 The easiest way is to install the Imager software from the official RaspberryPi sources: https://www.raspberrypi.org/downloads/.
 Run Imager and choose **Raspberry Pi OS (other)** and then the Operating System **Raspberry Pi OS (64-bit)**, choose your SD card and then press **Write**.